O-JounLee/O-JounLee.github.io/_posts/2019-10-22-first-post.md

 Abstract
 ============

-This is an on-going project to represent stories and other narrative entities in the stories with a vector.
+This is an on-going project to represent stories and other narrative entities in the stories with a vector, as a branch of StoryQ project.
 To learn distributed representations of narrative entities, we mainly employ Word2Vec-based models.

 Related Publications